yy-tromb/yy-battery-notifier-rs/README.md

 # Optional field
 # This field defines type of input element of notification.
 # Options: "ModeSelector"(default), "SilentSpecifiedMinutes"
+# "TauriWinrtToast" method does not implement input element, so this field is not effective.

 [[notifications]]
 percentage = "45-"